Azerbaijani airliner with 67 people onboard crashes in Kazakhstan leaving 32 survivors | Business

 Azerbaijan's state news agency, Azertac, said that an official delegation consisting of Azerbaijan's emergency situations minister, the country's deputy general prosecutor, and the vice president of Azerbaijan Airlines had been dispatched to Aktau to conduct an "on-site investigation".

-Azerbaijani President Ilham Aliyev, who had been traveling to St Petersburg, returned to Azerbaijan on hearing news of the crash, the president's press service said.
-Aliyev was due to attend an informal meeting of leaders of Commonwealth of Independent States, a bloc of former Soviet countries founded after the collapse of the Soviet Union.
+Azerbaijani President Ilham Aliyev, who had been traveling to Russia, returned to Azerbaijan on hearing news of the crash, the president's press service said.
+Aliyev was due to attend an informal meeting of leaders of the Commonwealth of Independent States, a bloc of former Soviet countries founded after the collapse of the Soviet Union, in St. Petersburg.
 Aliyev expressed his condolences to the families of the victims in a statement on social media.
 "It is with deep sadness that I express my condolences to the families of the victims and wish a speedy recovery to those injured," he wrote.

+He also signed a decree declaring Dec.
+26 a day of mourning in Azerbaijan.
 Russian President Vladimir Putin spoke to Aliyev on the phone and expressed his condolences, Kremlin spokesman Dmitry Peskov told reporters.
-Both Kazakhstani and Azerbaijani authorities were investigating the crash.
-Embraer told The Associated Press in a statement that the company is "ready to assist all relevant authorities."
+Speaking at the CIS meeting in St. Petersburg, Putin also said that Russia's Emergency Ministry sent a plane with equipment and medical workers to Kazakhstan to assist with the aftermath of the crash.
+Kazakhstani, Azerbaijani and Russian authorities said they were investigating the crash.
+Embraer told The Associated Press in a statement that the company is "ready to assist all relevant authorities.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)